Roxan-CE/Time-tracking-dashboard/README.md

 ### What I learned

 I learned how to use SASS in this project.
-I also got to use with alongside Bootstrap, though I mainly used bootstrap for the containers.
+I also got to use it alongside Bootstrap, though I mainly used bootstrap for the containers.

 This was also a practice for using JQuery.
 I'm quite happy with the functions I created on this project.
 I managed to make them reusable to avoid a lot of unnecessary code repetitions.
 I also did a little extra function to this app.
 The challenge only had us update the timeframe for all modules at once, but i added a little drop down menu to be able to change the timeframe for each module individually.